BryanHogan/bryanhogan/src/content/blog/australia-working-holiday.md

 Always inspect the place yourself before paying.
 In Australia, rent is commonly quoted as a weekly amount.

+## Further notes on daily life

+It's very common to cook at home, as restaurants in Australia are quite expensive.
+The common supermarkets are Coles, Woolworths and Aldi.
+Check local markets as well for some better prices on fruits and vegetables.
+The convenience stores are very overpriced.

+You can find household items at Kmart, Big W, Target or Daiso.
+Chemist Warehouse is a pharmacy chain with decent prices.

 ## Do I recommend a Working Holiday in Australia?

 I came to Australia after already travelling quite a bit.
 I was exhausted from constantly changing where I lived, getting used to a new place and culture every time, making new friends, learning how to live in a new place, and finding new housing.
 What made things stressful for me was that I had to keep worrying about money, which is not fun when staying in a place as expensive as Australia.